mpaguilar/resume_writer/README.md

 A common problem for applicants are web forms that require a resume to be uploaded for parsing.
 Many times, the parsing fails miserably.
 This leads to the candidate filling in a bunch of little text boxes.
 This is tedious and time-consuming, especially when the candidate is applying for muliple positions.

 AI isn't really much of solution, yet.
 Details about that can be found [here](./docs/AI_Resume_Parsing.md).
-I'm sure that someone will eventually figure it out, but it will be awhile before it percolates through the hiring ecosystem.
+I'm sure that someone will eventually figure it out, but it will be awhile before an AI solution percolates through the hiring ecosystem.
 Changing or upgrading an ATS isn't as easy as it sounds.

 At the same time, recruiters will ask candidates for something more interesting or easier to read.
 They may ask for certain details to be changed, added, or removed.
-For short simple resumes, this isn't a big deal, but as a resume becomes more complex
+For short simple resumes, this isn't a big deal, but as a resume becomes more complex and more detailed, it is very cumbersome.

 The preferred usage with this app is to generate two resumes: one in the "plain" format and another in the "ats".
 Most, if not all, online applications will ask you if you want to upload any additional files, or even give an opportunity to replace the resume you already uploaded.